Sustainable Surfing in Samoa: Best Surf Spots + Eco-Resorts

 On the flip side, the wet season runs from November to April.
 It changes up the swell game, with waves rolling in from the north.

 While the waves might not be as big as in the dry season, the northern swells fire up different breaks, especially on the northern coast.
-Plus, from February to April, the lighter tradewinds create super smooth conditions that it’s hard not to love.
+Plus, from February to April, the lighter tradewinds create super smooth conditions that are hard not to love.

 Do you have to pay to use the beach in Samoa?